Horsham, West Sussex

 History, tourist information, and nearby accommodation

-One of the most famous residents of Horsham is the poet Percy Bysshe Shelley, whose monument can be found in the church.
+One of the most famous residents of Horsham was the poet Percy Bysshe Shelley, whose monument can be found in the church.
 Nearby is Causeway House, a historic 16th-century half-timbered building which serves as the home of Horsham Museum.

 Near Horsham is Christ's Hospital School, a Bluecoat school for boys founded by Edward VI in 1552.
 It was moved from London to Horsham in 1902.